Energy Storage Testing Solutions

 * Click sections below to expand

-Battery cycling solutions from NHR are constructed using modular approach as shown in the figure below.
-The solution typically includes Enerchron® test management software along with one or more NHR’s cyclers.
+NHR’s battery cycling test solutions are highly modular and configurable as shown in the figure below.
+The solution typically includes Enerchron® test management software along with one or more of NHR’s battery cyclers.
 These systems are customized by adding communication controllers (CAN, Modbus, Serial, etc.), data acquisition (voltage, temperature, pressure, etc.), chambers/chillers, external IO (relays, digital, PWM), DC Sources, and DC Loads.
-This modular approach provides the equipment needed to meet today’s energy storage testing requirements while allowing the system to be easily expanded or modified to meet future testing needs.
+This modular approach provides the battery test equipment needed to meet today’s energy storage testing requirements while allowing the system to be easily expanded or modified to meet future testing needs.

 Enerchron® provides an intuitive control interface for managing all the devices; logging measurements which are time-stamped and synchronized; and use any measurement as a control point within the test sequence.
 It has never been easier to report CAN/BMS data or use this data to control the test itself.